The Best Hard Hats, Tested and Reviewed

 Additional Features

-• Hard hats may be vented to aid airflow and cooling, though in some environments this might allow dust and debris onto the wearer’s head.
+• Hard hats may be vented to aid airflow and cooling, although in some environments, this can allow dust and debris to reach the wearer’s head.
 Vented hard hats often don’t meet Class G or E electrical requirements.

 • Accessory slots or lugs may be provided on the sides of the helmet.
 These allow for the fitting of neck shades, sun shields, ear muffs, chin guards, face shields, headlamps, or welding masks.